Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 Why Have a Trust

-Perhaps you want to provide financial assistance to a loved one (a spouse, child(ren), aged parents) or a favorite charity.
+Perhaps you want to provide financial assistance to a loved one (a spouse, child(ren), companion, or aged parents) or a favorite charity.
 If so, a support trust can accomplish this goal.
-Maybe you’re concerned that a beneficiary cannot responsibly manage and spend money.
-Here too, you can structure a trust in a way that the beneficiary cannot be given unrestricted access to funds and income without the consent of a trustee that you select.
-You can also create a trust where a beneficiary’s creditors cannot reach trust assets or its income to satisfy a beneficiary’s debts and liabilities.
-Further, trust language can be written where a beneficiary cannot demand the payment of trust principle to him or her without the trustee’s consent.
+Maybe you’d like to make a gift but are concerned that the beneficiary cannot responsibly manage and spend money or that your second spouse will disinherit your children if you die first.
+In these examples, you can structure a trust in a way that the beneficiary cannot be given unrestricted access to funds and income without the consent of a trustee that you select.
+You can also create a trust where a beneficiary’s creditors cannot reach trust assets and income to satisfy a beneficiary’s debts and liabilities.
+Further, trust language can be drafted so that a beneficiary cannot demand payment of the trust principal without the trustee’s consent.

-If you want to have professional management of assets because your spouse and/or other family members have little professional investment or business experience, the use of a trust can assure that someone with professional asset management experience serves in that capacity.
+If you want professional management of assets because your spouse and/or other family members have little professional investment or business experience, a trust can ensure that someone with professional asset management experience serves in that capacity.

-Maybe you want to provide income to one or more beneficiaries in the future but you cannot presently predict the future to determine whether the beneficiary will actually need the income or principal.
+Maybe you want to provide income to one or more beneficiaries in the future.
+Still, you cannot presently predict the future to determine whether the beneficiary will actually need the income or principal.
 If so, then you can create a trust in which the trustee has the discretion to distribute income and or trust corpus to beneficiaries now and/or in the future.
 Since the income needs of the beneficiary in the future are subject to change, a trustee will be in a better position to determine the actual needs of that beneficiary instead of you, especially if you are deceased.
-The trustee can distribute income as it is needed in a way that is the most beneficial to the beneficiary.
+The trustee can distribute income as needed in a manner most beneficial to the beneficiary.

-If you want to assist a family member who has suffered a disability through an accident or who has been disabled since birth or early childhood (e.g., a developmental disability), a special needs trust can be used to enable the disabled person to receive public assistance without disqualifying him or her from receiving public assistance benefits like Medicaid, Medicare, Section 8 housing, SSI, prescription drug and/or other forms of supplemental assistance.
-A trust, if properly structured, can achieve all of these objectives and goals.
+If you want to assist a family member who has suffered a disability through an accident or who has been disabled since birth or early childhood (e.g., a developmental disability), a special needs trust can be used to enable the disabled person to receive public assistance without disqualifying him or her from receiving public assistance benefits like Medicaid, Medicare, Section 8 housing, SSI, SNAP, utility subsidies, prescription drug and/or other forms of supplemental assistance.
+A trust, if properly structured, can achieve all of these objectives.

 Finally, if you want to reduce potential federal and New Jersey death/inheritance tax liability, this objective can be achieved by the creation of certain types of trusts.

-To summarize, you can create and use a trust in New Jersey for anything you want to accomplish as long as it does not violate New Jersey law and is not considered to be in violation of public policy.
-For example, a trust that has been established solely for the purpose of carrying on an illegal business or solely for the purpose of defrauding creditors is an example of an illegal trust.
-Similarly, a charitable trust that violates a provision of the tax laws is an illegal trust if the effect of the trust is to promote an unlawful purpose.
-Likewise, a trust that requires the trustee to perform criminal or negligent acts, or a trust that requires a beneficiary to commit negligent or criminal acts as a condition for receiving income or trust principle is an illegal trust.
-If a trust is considered illegal it will not be enforced.
+To summarize, you can create and use a trust in New Jersey for anything you want to accomplish as long as it does not violate New Jersey law and is not considered to violate public policy.
+For example, a trust established solely for the purpose of carrying on an illegal business or defrauding creditors is an illegal trust.
+Similarly, a charitable trust that violates a provision of the tax laws is illegal if its effect promotes an unlawful purpose.
+Likewise, a trust that obligates the trustee or beneficiary to perform negligent acts, or act against public policy as a condition for receiving income or trust principal, is an illegal or unenforceable trust.
+If a trust is found to be unlawful or contrary to public policy, it will not be enforced.
 But trusts with illegal provisions are few and far between.

 HOW A TRUST WORKS AND SOME BASIC TRUST CONCEPTS YOU NEED TO KNOW

-A trust is a fiduciary agreement (fiduciary is a legal word that means a “confidential and protective relationship”) in which property is transferred to a trustee for the benefit of someone else.
+A trust is a fiduciary agreement (a “confidential and protective relationship”) in which property is transferred to a trustee for the benefit of someone else.
 The person creating and funding the trust is called a “settlor, trust maker, or grantor”.
-This person typically executes a written trust document and transfers property to a person called a trustee.
+This person typically executes a written trust document and transfers property to a trustee.
 The trustee is responsible for administering the trust.
 The person for whose benefit the trust is/was created is called a “beneficiary”.
 The property held in trust is often called “trust corpus”.

 New Jersey statutes and case law under the Uniform Trust Code control the creation, operation, and termination of a trust.
-The trust can be written any way you choose except it cannot have a term that is illegal or against public policy.
+The trust can be drafted any way you choose, except that it cannot contain a term that is illegal or contrary to public policy.
 Generally, where a trust fails to address an issue, New Jersey case law and the Uniform Trust Code must be examined.

-A trust may provide for the management of property, the distribution of income to beneficiaries, the distribution of corpus to beneficiaries, and other powers.
+A trust may provide for the management of property, the distribution of corpus and income to beneficiaries, and other powers.

-Trusts can also be written as part of a will and come to life when a person dies.
+Trusts can also be created in a will and take effect upon a person’s death.
 These trusts are called testamentary trusts.

-A trust that is written and funded during a lifetime (called a “living trust”) is generally not subject to probate.
+A trust that is written and funded during a lifetime (called a “living trust”) is generally not subject to probate following the death of the trust creator.

-For a trust to be enforceable, a grantor must have what is known as the legal capacity to create the “trust”.
-Legal capacity refers to the grantor being of sound mind, memory and legal age when he or she creates and/or signs the trust document.
-A trust may be void or voidable if the grantor is found to lack capacity at the time the trust is created.
+For a trust to be enforceable, a grantor must have what is known as legal capacity to create the “trust”.
+Legal capacity means the grantor is of sound mind, memory, and legal age when he or she makes and/or signs the trust document.
+A trust may be void or voidable if the grantor is found to lack capacity at the time the trust is created and signed.

 There can be more than one creator (grantor) of a trust.
 Two or more persons can create a single trust.
-For example, more than one individual (i.e., a husband and wife, mother and grandmother, two domestic partners) can transfer their separately owned property to a common trust.
-Also, jointly owned property and community property with multiple owners can each transfer his or her interest in the property to a NJ trust.
+For example, more than one individual (e.g., a husband and wife, a mother and grandmother, or two domestic partners) can transfer their separately owned property to a common trust.
+Also, jointly owned property and community property with multiple owners can each transfer their interest in the property to an NJ trust.

 WHAT TERMS MUST A TRUST DOCUMENT CONTAIN?

 New Jersey law requires that a trust be a written document.
 The trust must also appoint a trustee.
 For a trust to function, it needs to be funded with cash or other property of value.
-If a trust is not funded when it is signed or is not funded in the future by its creator it is a worthless trust.
+If a trust is not funded at the time it is signed or is not supported by its creator in the future, it is a worthless trust.
 Finally, a trust requires the identification of trust beneficiaries.
-A beneficiary is a person who receives the income or principal of the trust now or in the future.
-Someone, some organization, or some “thing” (i.e., a pet) needs to be identified in the trust as a beneficiary, for this to be a valid enforceable trust.
+A beneficiary is a person who receives income or principal from the trust, now or in the future.
+Someone, some organization, some class of beneficiaries (i.e., U.S. military veterans), or some “thing” (i.e., a pet) must be identified in the trust as a beneficiary or beneficiaries for this to be a valid, enforceable trust.

 How to Pick a Trustee For Your Trust